 Just looking at where your kid is every now and then isn't the most useful way to operate a tracker, though.
 One feature you want to look out for is geofencing.

 This is where you're given a notification when your child leaves a pre-specified area.
 The key use is fairly obvious, keeping an eye on them while at school.
 Or geofencing your home in case they try to sneak out.
 It also lets you know when they leave school and when they arrive home, so you won't have to nag them to let you know when they leave one place and arrive at another.

 SOS plus geofencing will likely be the perfect combo for many, but there are more advanced solutions too.
 AngelSense is designed specifically for kids with special needs, and could come in particularly useful if you're worried your child is being bullied, or if they are autistic and having a hard time at school.

-You can set up alerts if they don't leave school on time, there's a mode that relays their location at 10-second intervals and you can use it to listen in to the AngelSense's mic without starting a phone call.
+You can set up alerts if they don't leave school on time, there's a mode that relays their location at 10-second intervals and, as previously mentioned, you can use it to listen in to the AngelSense's mic without starting a phone call.
 You can hear what's going on around them.
 This is a real spy-style tracker.
 Some kids, particularly older ones, aren't going to like being lumbered with the thing.
 But it could be just what you need.